-The court shall make an order which recites the action taken at the conference, the amendments allowed to the pleadings, issues relating to electronically stored information, and the agreements made by the parties as to any of the matters considered, and which limits the issues for trial to those not disposed of by admissions or agreements of counsel; and such order when entered controls the subsequent course of the action, unless modified at the trial to prevent manifest injustice.
+The court shall make an order which recites the action taken at the conference, the amendments allowed to the pleadings, and the agreements made by the parties as to any of the matters considered, and which limits the issues for trial to those not disposed of by admissions or agreements of counsel; and such order when entered controls the subsequent course of the action, unless modified at the trial to prevent manifest injustice.

-Each judicial officer conducting jury trials may conduct a pre-trial conference upon the day of, and prior to, the commencement of such trial in accordance with the provisions of this rule.
+Each judicial officer justice conducting jury trials may conduct a pre-trial conference upon the day of, and prior to, the commencement of such trial in accordance with the provisions of this rule.

-IV.
-PARTIES
+III.PARTIES